 About the wine:

 Made from a blend of old vines, this port is a classic of its kind.
-It boasts a deep golden color and a rich intensity resulting from nearly 40 years of barrel aging.
-Its spicy aromas and acidity are balanced by the wine’s heady bouquet.
-Enjoy it now.
+It has an old-gold color and a rich intensity resulting from nearly 40 years of barrel aging.
+The spicy aromas and acidity are balanced by the wine’s heady bouquet.
+Ready to drink now.

 Jancis Robinson